- 6-Minute Article

-The bucket system can provide retirees with the comfort of knowing they will have enough cash to cover their expenses in the near future, allowing them to invest the rest of their money more aggressively for longer-term needs.
+The bucket system can help retirees determine if they will have enough cash to cover their expenses in the near future, allowing them to invest the rest of their money more aggressively for longer-term needs.

 To manage your cash flow, you can divide your retirement money into three buckets depending on when you’ll need it.